awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appconfig-environment-monitors.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AlarmRoleArn`  <a name="cfn-appconfig-environment-monitors-alarmrolearn"></a>
-ARN of an IAM role for AppConfig to monitor `AlarmArn`\.
+ARN of an IAM role for AWS AppConfig to monitor `AlarmArn`\.
 *Required*: No
 *Type*: String
 *Minimum*: `20`